nasirudeenraheem/NasirudeenRaheem/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Health and behavioral data
 - 🌱 I’m currently learning ...
-Responsible AI, interpretable machine learning,Time series modelling, Causual Inference
+Responsible AI, interpretable machine learning,Natural Language Processing, Causual Inference
-- 👯 I’m looking to collaborate on ... predictive modelling
+- 👯 I’m looking to collaborate on ... predictive modelling, Natural Language Processing
 - 🤔 I’m looking for help with ...
 Responsible AI
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... https://www.linkedin.com/mwlite/in/nasirudeen-raheem-926b23157
+- 📫 How to reach me: ... https://www.linkedin.com/in/nasirudeen-raheem-mscds-926b23157/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 Football